afraser3/afraser3.github.io/_pages/teaching.md

 I provide these lecture notes here in case others find them helpful, and as something of a teaching demonstration for job applications.

+I hand-wrote the originals of these notes.
+After lecture, I scanned and uploaded them to Claude to typeset a first draft of them.
+Then, I heavily edited the resulting .TeX source into what you see below.

 ### Unit 2: Linear Algebra (chapter 3)

 - **Lectures 11-12: Vectors, linear operators, and matrices** (§3.1) - [PDF](/files/teaching/sec_3p1_notes.pdf)